acloudcenter/cisco-macro-tool-for-powershell/README.md

 ## Cisco Macro Tool For PowerShell
-The Cisco Macro Tool For PowerShell is a script-based tool designed to manage macros on Cisco systems.
+The Cisco Macro Tool For PowerShell is a script-based tool designed to manage macros on Cisco systems using only built-in PowerShell cmdlets.
 The tool offers 3 primary functions and 2 secondary functions.
 The primary functions are uploading Pexip OTJ macros, uploading .js macros, and removing macros.
 The secondary functions are the ability to check all macros on a single system or all macros on all systems.
 Each function generates logs to help you keep track of operations and any issues that may arise.

 ## Note: This is not an official Pexip or Cisco Tool.
 This is a community tool.